adityakalra424/crytonite_taskphase2_adityak/picoCTF/Forensics.md

 ## Other incorrect methods you tried:
 none
 ## References
-1. i learnt about the grep and strings command due to the  previous challenges,I probably just searched how to print the strings in a file and how to search for a word in the stack of strings in google.
+1. i learnt about the grep and strings command from the previous challenges,I probably just searched `how to print the strings in a file` and `how to search for a word in the stack of strings` in google at the time.
 # What Lies Within

 **Flag:** `picoCTF{h1d1ng_1n_th3_b1t5}`

 ## How you approached the challenge:
-I downloaded the file,Then i used the exiftool and then the binwalk and then strings command and the i put it in hex editor and still got nothing, then i took the hint and searched image decoder and then i when to a site `https://stylesuxx.github.io/steganography/` and decoded the image and then i got the flag
+I downloaded the file,Then i used the `exiftool` and then the` binwalk` and then `strings` command and the i put it in `hex` editor and still got nothing, then i took the hint and searched image decoder and then i when to a site `https://stylesuxx.github.io/steganography/` and decoded the image and then i got the flag

 References
 1. https://stylesuxx.github.io/steganography/